Evolving Language Models without Labels: Majority Drives Selection, Novelty Promotes Variation: Experiments

 \subsection{Experimental Setup}

 \textbf{Benchmarks.} To test our method at scale, we use the large, standard \textbf{MATH training set (MATH-TRAIN)} \citep{hendrycks2021measuring}.
 We also follow the TTRL \citep{zuo2025ttrl} by training on two much smaller test sets: the general-purpose \textbf{MATH-500} and the competition-level \textbf{AIME24} \citep{li2024numinamath}.
 This comprehensive setup allows us to validate \textsc{Evol-RL}'s versatility across both large-scale and specialized training conditions.
 Critically, during all training runs, we use only the problem statements, without any ground-truth labels or solutions.
 For evaluation, we assess the performance of our trained models on a diverse set of five benchmarks to measure both in-domain and out-of-domain generalization.
 The evaluation suite includes \textbf{AIME24}, \textbf{AIME25}, \textbf{MATH500}, \textbf{AMC} \citep{li2024numinamath}, and \textbf{GPQA-Diamond (GPQA)} \citep{rein2024gpqa}.
-Detailed training configuration can be found in Appendix \ref{app:implementation_details}.
+Detailed training configuration can be found in Appendix \ref{app:implementation_details}. {Furthermore, we provide additional experimental results on OctoThinker-8B-Hybrid-Base in Appendix \ref{sec:octothinker_results}.
+More baseline comparisons, including Entropy Minimization \citep{agarwal2025unreasonable} and Self-Consistency \citep{wang2023self,huang2023large}, are presented in Appendix \ref{sec:comparison_other_baselines}.
+The analysis of the extra time incurred by embedding computation and similarity measurement has been moved to Appendix \ref{app:compute_overhead}.
+A case study in Appendix \ref{app:case_study_similarity} shows that embedding similarity reliably captures differences in reasoning paths.}